YosysHQ/yosys/docs/source/CHAPTER_CellLib.rst

 It is an error for a format string to consume more or less bits from ``\ARGS`` than the port width.

+Values are never truncated, regardless of the specified width.

 Note that further restrictions on allowable combinations of options may apply depending on the backend used.